electron/electron/docs/api/browser-window.md

 ## Window customization

 The `BrowserWindow` class exposes various ways to modify the look and behaviour of your app's windows.
-For more detais, see the [Window Customization](../tutorial/window-customization.md) tutorial.
+For more details, see the [Window Customization](../tutorial/window-customization.md) tutorial.

 ## Showing the window gracefully